elasticrash/keyboard/README.md

 D: exports plate to dxf

-P: exports plate in ply (no holes)
+P: exports plate in ply (no height)